databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 </div>

 Ideally, we want to try a large number of combinations of them in order to find the best one.
-Due to time constraint, we will test only 9 combinations resulting from the cross product of 3 different ranks (8, 12, and 16) and 3 different lambdas (0.1, 1.0, and 10.0), while fixing the number of iterations to 25.
+Due to time constraint, we will test only 8 combinations resulting from the cross product of 2 different ranks (8 and 12), 2 different lambdas (1.0 and 10.0), and two different numbers of iterations (10 and 20).
 We use the provided method `computeRmse` to compute the RMSE on the validation set for each model.
 The model with the smallest RMSE on the validation set becomes the one selected and its RMSE on the test set is used as the final metric.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 <div class="solution" markdown="1">
 ~~~
-    val ranks = List(4, 8, 12)
+    val ranks = List(8, 12)
-    val lambdas = List(0.1, 1.0, 10.0)
+    val lambdas = List(0.1, 10.0)
-    val numIter = 25
+    val numIters = List(10, 20)
     var bestModel: Option[MatrixFactorizationModel] = None
     var bestValidationRmse = Double.MaxValue
     var bestRank = 0
     var bestLambda = -1.0
+    var bestNumIter = -1
-    for(rank <- ranks; lambda <- lambdas) {
+    for (rank <- ranks; lambda <- lambdas; numIter <- numIters) {
       val model = ALS.train(training, rank, numIter, lambda)
       val validationRmse = computeRmse(model, validation, numValidation)
+      println("RMSE (validation) = " + validationRmse + " for the model trained with rank = "
+        + rank + ", lambda = " + lambda + ", and numIter = " + numIter + ".")
-      if(validationRmse < bestValidationRmse) {
+      if (validationRmse < bestValidationRmse) {
         bestModel = Some(model)
         bestValidationRmse = validationRmse
         bestRank = rank
         bestLambda = lambda
+        bestNumIter = numIter
       }
     }

     val testRmse = computeRmse(bestModel.get, test, numTest)

-    println("The best model was trained using rank " + bestRank + " and lambda " + bestLambda
+    println("The best model was trained with rank = " + bestRank + " and lambda = " + bestLambda
-      + ", and its RMSE on test is " + testRmse + ".")
+      + ", and numIter = " + bestNumIter + ", and its RMSE on the test set is " + testRmse + ".")
 ~~~
 </div>
 </div>